-- Bake cookies in oven for 8 minutes.
-(8 minutes is what works for me, but ovens do vary, so check at 8 minutes but they could go as long as 10 minutes.)
+- Bake cookies in oven for 7-8 minutes.
+(7 minutes is what works for me, but ovens do vary, so check at 7 minutes but they could go as long as 10 minutes.)
 Biggest thing is when it starts to turn just barely golden pull them!

 - Allow cookies to cool on baking sheet on top of wire racks for 5 minutes before moving the cookies off the sheet and on to the wire racks to finish cooling.

 - *When it comes to flour you may need a little extra or less depending on elevation and humidity levels.
 We have found that drier places require less flour (closer to 2 3/4 cups) and more flour for more humid locations (like 3 1/4 cups).